Skip to Content

-Kora National Park is the former home of famed wildlife conservationist George Adamson, who was known as Baba ya Simba (Father of Lions).
+Kora National Park was once home of famed wildlife conservationist George Adamson, known as Baba ya Simba (Father of Lions).
 It was here that the lion Elsa, of ‘Born Free’ fame, lived.
-The former reserve had serious problems with poachers in the 1980s and 1990s – Adamson was murdered by poachers here in 1989.
-The main appeal of Kora is its pristine, untouched wilderness, which can be explored by any self-sufficient adventurer.
+Following decades of poaching, the park is slowly recovering and wildlife can be scarce.
+Kora’s main appeal is its wild backcountry feel and a real sense of adventure.

 Pros & Cons